Aj-fx/Aj_fx_/README.md

 ### SIMPLE SETUP

-## If there is an error deploying, try the following steps
+## If there is an error deploying,try the following steps
+ 1. If you dont have a github account create a account.
+Click github logo
 <a href="https://github.com/signup/"><span class="avatar"><img height='50' src="./photo/aj.png" alt="Error"> </a></span>

  <a href="https://instagram.com/ajayan_007?utm_medium=copy_link"><span class="avatar"><img height='50' src="./photo/hh.png" alt="Error"> </a></span>